BuildEmpire/apartment/README.md

 BuildEmpire/Apartment
 =========================

-Database multi-tenancy for lumen applications using PostgreSQL and Eloquent
+Database multi-tenancy for Laravel applications using PostgreSQL and Eloquent

-This package provides the ability to utilise PostgreSQL's schemas within your Lumen application.
+This package provides the ability to utilise PostgreSQL's schemas within your Laravel application.
 Apartment facilitates the creation, update, and management of your multi tenants while using many of the artisan migration commands you are already familiar with.